 As 2022 kicks off, predictions abound on the technology advancements and innovations expected in the year ahead.
-However, several highly anticipated advancements, including the metaverse, mainstream companion robots, a boom in edge computing and a bounce back in new vehicle sales will NOT happen in 2022, according to ABI Research.
+However, several highly anticipated advancements, including the metaverse, mainstream companion robots, a boom in edge computing and more will NOT happen in 2022, according to ABI Research.

 “The fallout from COVID-19 prevention measures, the process of transitioning from pandemic to endemic disease and global political tensions weigh heavily on the coming year’s fortunes.
 This white paper is a tool for our readers to help shape their understanding of the key critical trends that look set to materialize in 2022 as the world begins to emerge from the shadow of COVID-19.
 It also highlights those much-vaunted trends that are less likely to have meaningful impact in 2022,” says Stuart Carlaw, chief research officer at ABI Research.